remipichon/recommender_system/case-based/src/readme.md

 # Task 4

+new recommeder class : instead of pick 10, we pick 100 (*10) and pick the 10 most diverstity

 how to evaluate diversity
 => CaseSimiliraty between recommendation dans l'ordre de la liste triée de sortie graph : similarity to user = f ( diversity with all others element )